autistic toothbrush

 Choosing The Right Toothpaste

 Alternatively, if the sensation is too much, powder toothpaste is another option.
-Powder toothpaste is great for cleaning oral wounds or sores and gets into hard-to-reach places, making it great for anyone who struggles to brush teeth twice a day.
+Powder toothpaste is great for cleaning oral wounds or sores and gets into hard-to-reach areas, making it great for anyone who struggles to brush teeth twice a day.

 An Autistic Toothbrush Has Long-Term Benefits

-An autistic toothbrush will not only improve your child’s oral health, but it will also give them a sense of pride and accomplishment.
-It shows them that they are capable of doing something that other people take for granted every day.
+It’s the perfect tool for showing they are capable of doing something that other people take for granted every day.
 This will go a long way towards improving self-esteem and confidence.

 Keep reading for more useful advice and learning more about neurodiversity!